aliaksei-kavaliou/ps-task/README.md

 Use "composer update" command to download required dependences.

+The only implemented functionality is CLI command to parse operation file and output calculated fee.

+Call "app/console fee:calculate:cash-operation --help" to see command description.

-To test implemented functionality use call "app/console fee:calculate:cash-operation".
+To test application call "bin/phpunit -c app".